Dental Hygiene Program

 All applicants who receive an interview offer must be available to interview face-to-face with the interview panel on the UAA Anchorage campus.

-Selection for the Fall 2013 UAA Dental Hygiene Program will be held May 7th & 8th.
+Selection for the Fall 2014 UAA Dental Hygiene Program will be announced at a later date.

 Math A105 Required for CHEM A103